top of page

 Learning Objectives

-1. Psychotherapists will define the most common ethical and legal mistakes that practitioners make.
+1. Psychotherapists will analyze the most common ethical and legal mistakes that practitioners make.

-2. Psychotherapists will anticipate the events that can lead to them making such ethical and legal errors.
+2. Psychotherapists will predict the events that can lead to them making such ethical and legal errors.

-3. Psychotherapists will find strategies that can help them avoid these mistakes in their practices.
+3. Psychotherapists will formulate strategies that can help them avoid these mistakes in their practices.

-4. Psychotherapists will Identify the role of ethics codes and laws and regulations that assist in conceptualizing and rectifying therapist mistakes
+4. Psychotherapists will differentiate the role of ethics codes and laws and regulations that assist in conceptualizing and rectifying therapist mistakes

-5. Psychotherapists will Identify clinical and personal factors that increase the likelihood of making these mistakes.
+5. Psychotherapists will recognize clinical and personal factors that increase the likelihood of making these mistakes.

 Speaker: Bruce Hillowe, JD, PhD